Bradylus/Minecraft/schematics/README.md

 end
 ```

-Note that the `on_signal` function is implemented as a single command block
+Note that the `on_signal` function is implemented as a single chain of command
-chain where everything happens in the same game tick.
+blocks where everything happens in the same game tick.
 As a result, the two
 calls to `time query gametime` will return the same value.

 Also, the name `ticks0` is completely arbitrary, use whatever name makes sense